documentcloud/underscore-contrib/docs/underscore.object.builders.js.md

 Returns a copy of `obj` excluding the value represented by the `ks` path.
 Path may be given as an array or as a dot-separated string.
-If the path contains an array, the value of the path will be removed from all the array elements.

 ```javascript
 var test = {